Salesian College, Darjeeling

 Salesian College was established in Shillong in 1933, before being shifted to Sonada, in 1938.
 It comes under section 2 (f) and 12 (B) of University Grants Commission (UGC) Act of 1956.
 In 1935, Salesian College received affiliation to the Calcutta University for I.A., and in 1948 for BA Course in English, History and Latin followed by Economics in 1950.
 In 1962 its affiliation was transferred from Calcutta University as one of the founding colleges of North Bengal University.
 It was in 1970 and 1979 that SC received affiliation for BA Honours Course in English and History respectively followed by the introduction of Education and Philosophy as B.A subjects.
 In 2006 it received affiliation for Education Honours course.
 The College opened a Computer Skills Department in 2002, offering the DIT and ADIT courses of C-DAC, Pune, and the Computer Application Certificate Course of NBU in 2004.

-SC, Siliguri Campus was inaugurated on 9 July 2009.
+SCSC, Siliguri Campus was inaugurated on 9 July 2009.
 The Siliguri Campus offers BA /B.Com / B.Sc / BBA / BCA / BSW Honours & General courses with Career Oriented Programme (COP) courses in Travel & Tourism Management, Computer Application, Music, Sports Management and Communicative English.
 SC is also recognized as an IGNOU Study Centre (from May 2005 in SCS and 2010 in SCSC) offering courses in BA, B.Com., CIC, CLP, M A, M.Com., BSW & BCA.
 SC was accredited by NAAC on 16 September 2004, with an Institutional score between 60-70%, receiving the Grade C++.